symfony/symfony-docs/http_cache.rst

 Caching on the Shoulders of Giants
 ----------------------------------

-With HTTP Caching, you cache the full output of a page (i.e. the response) and bypass your application *entirely* on subsequent requests.
+With HTTP Caching, you cache the full output of a page (e.g. the response) and bypass your application *entirely* on subsequent requests.
 Of course, caching entire responses isn't always possible for highly dynamic sites, or is it?
 With :doc:`Edge Side Includes (ESI) </http_cache/esi>`, you can use the power of HTTP caching